-Experiments with other polymers besides PHS as the intermediate layer provide insight into the PHS observations.
-Trilayer experiments using PEMA as the intermediate layer were carried out.
-This polymer has a lower glass transition temperature than PHS.
-Figure 2 shows the detector response curve for a trilayer PEMA experiment conducted at 90°C. An induction period and arrival of acid at the detector layer are clearly seen in Figure 2.
+90 °C. An induction period and arrival of acid at the detector layer are clearly seen in Fig. 2.
 A series of PEMA experiments was conducted with different intermediate layer thicknesses.
 Acid transit time was found to scale linearly with the square of PEMA layer thickness, as would be expected for classical Fickian diffusion.
-The diffusion coefficient obtained from this method is of the magnitude $10^{-4} \mu m^2/s$ .
-In another set of experiments the PEMA film thickness and the other parameters of the experiment were held constant and temperature was varied from 95°C to 60°C. As shown in Figure 3, the acid transit time has a strong dependence on the bake temperature.
-The shaded box drawn on Figure 3 spans the onset and completion temperatures of the glass transition as measured by differential scanning calorimetry.
-PEMA has a midpoint glass transition temperature ( $T_g$ ) of approximately 68°C. The $T_g$ of PHS by comparison is approximately 180°C. This difference in $T_g$ likely explains why diffusion through PEMA at 90°C is measurable while diffusion through PHS is not.
+The diffusion coefficient obtained from this method is of the magnitude $10^{-4} \ \mu m^2/s$ .
+In another set of experiments the PEMA film thickness and the other parameters of the experiment were held constant and temperature was varied from 95 to 60 °C. As shown in Fig. 3, the acid transit time has a strong dependence on the bake temperature.
+The shaded box drawn in Fig. 3 spans the onset and completion temperatures of the glass transition as measured by differential scanning calorimetry.
+PEMA has a midpoint glass transition temperature $T_g$ of approximately 68 °C. The $T_g$ of PHS by comparison is approximately 180 °C. This difference in $T_g$ explains why diffusion through PEMA at 90 °C is measurable while diffusion through PHS is not.

 Since acid was not traversing the PHS intermediate layer at temperatures used in lithography applications, the detector layer was placed in direct contact with the acid reservoir layer.
 In these bilayer experiments, t-BOC served as both the detector layer and the analyzed intermediate layer.
 Somewhat surprising results were observed in these bilayer experiments.
-There was a fast initial apparent diffusion rate that slowed to a negligible rate after about 2.5 minutes.
+There was a fast initial apparent diffusion rate that slowed to a negligible rate after about 2.5 min.
 Figure 4 shows the results from a series of bilayer experiments run at four different temperatures.
-As expected, acid transport is dependent on the post exposure bake temperature.
+As expected, acid transport is dependent on the postexposure bake temperature.
 The slope of the curves after the fast reaction periods can be attributed mainly to background thermolysis.
 Concentration gradient driven diffusion cannot really explain this behavior.